-The English Department offers two graduate programs: the MA in English and the MA in English: English Education.
-Coursework is also offered to English teachers who need graduate credits to be eligible for teaching dual enrollment courses at their high schools.
+Through the Graduate School, the English Department offers two Masters of Arts (MA) graduate programs: an MA in English and an MA in English Education (MAEE).
+Advanced English coursework is also available for teachers seeking graduate credits for dual enrollment licensure.

-In these programs, students develop close mentoring relationships with faculty members and pursue research and writing on their chosen topic of inquiry.
-Graduate courses in both options stretch across the areas of English: writing, literacies, place, and the teaching and learning of literature.
+In both MA programs, students develop close mentoring relationships with faculty members and pursue research and writing on their chosen topic of inquiry.
+Graduate courses stretch across the areas of English: writing, literacies, place, and the teaching and learning of literature.
+The Graduate School strives to foster an environment that produces outstanding graduate scholars who contribute new ideas and knowledge using creative and innovative approaches to solve challenges in an evolving world.
+In conjunction with the Department of English, the Graduate School enriches the graduate student experience by providing excellent service, timely oversight, and relentless advocacy for student success.

 Campus snow pic